-Take an over-the-counter antihistamine.
-In many instances, hives caused by an allergic reaction will disappear on their own within a few hours.
-For quicker relief, take an over-the-counter antihistamine to fight the effects of the allergy.
-Antihistamines can also lessen the severity of an allergic reaction and prevent hives from affecting additional parts of the body.
-Diphenhydramine, a type of antihistamine, is considered to be the most effective at treating hives.
-Diphenhydramine goes by the brand name Benadryl, but there are also generic equivalents.
+Take an anti-histmine.
+When hives are caused by an allergic reaction, they’ll likely disappear on their own within a few hours.
+If you need quicker relief, an OTC drug that contains Diphenhydramine is considered most effective at treating hives.
+Diphenhydramine goes by the brand name Benadryl (which you can get at Amazon), but there are also generic equivalents.
 Be sure to always follow the recommended dosage and instructions listed on the medicine’s label.
 Most antihistamines cause some drowsiness, so it’s best to take them before bed if possible.

 A lukewarm oatmeal bath.
 The itching that hives causes can sometimes be maddening, and oatmeal can help a lot.
 It has oils/nutrients that changes the pH balance of the skin, which then in turn helps reduce the itchiness.
 You can get an oatmeal bath solution, or you can make your own…just grind one cup of oatmeal in a blender until it’s fine powder, then sprinkle it into running bathwater (that way it doesn’t clump up).
 Soak for up to 20 minutes.
 For kids or tiny tots, use 1/3 cup of oats.
 Hot water can prove irritating, so keep it moderate and lukewarm.